 Work-Study vs Non Work-Study

 Non Work-Study positions do not require a Work-Study award, though students with Work-Study are welcome to apply.
-These positions are available to any student that meets the minimum credit requirement.

 Work-Study eligibility is determined by filing the Free Application for Federal Student Aid (FAFSA) and submitting a Work-Study Request Form (see below).
 It is awarded on a first-come, first-serve basis.